-The purpose of this A-ESCP is to specify appropriate BMPs for all Small Construction Projects at Substations.
+The purpose of this A-ESCP is to specify appropriate BMPs for all Sawcutting, Grinding, and Paving projects.
 BMPs are scheduling of activities, prohibitions of practices, maintenance procedures, and other management practices to prevent or reduce the discharge of pollutants.
 BMPs also include treatment requirements, operating procedures, and practices to control site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage.

 All PG&E Projects, Crews, and Subcontractors are required to be familiar with and follow, at a minimum, housekeeping and stockpile management standards as detailed in the Good Housekeeping A-ESCP and Stockpile Management A-ESCP prior to starting work.
-Should site personnel be unfamiliar with the aforementioned requirements, PG&E expects that personnel obtain a copy of the A-ESCPs which are available on SharePoint.
+Should site personnel be unfamiliar with the requirements for Good Housekeeping or Stockpile Management, PG&E expects that they will obtain a copy of the A-ESCPs which are available on SharePoint.
 Good Housekeeping and Stockpile Management A-ESCP requirements may apply to all activities within this Plan, and therefore are not mentioned in each subsection.